Why does my blog keep posting spam or sending out spam messages?

 - A malicious application has been given access to your account.
 Go ahead and revoke that access.

 - You've entered your Tumblr account credentials into a fake login page.
 What’d you go and do that for?
 Now you have to change your password.

 How do I revoke an application's access to my account?

-- Click Settings at the top of your Dashboard.
+- Click "Settings" under the Account menu at the top of the Dashboard.

 - Click Apps on the right side of the page.